Santander cuts top directors' pay as profits slump

-MADRID, Feb 20 (Reuters) - Spanish lender Santander shrank its directors’ pay by almost 35 percent in 2012 as profits fell, with Chairman Emilio Botin taking one of the bigger cuts in remuneration among top executives.
+MADRID (Reuters) - Spanish lender Santander (SAN.MC) shrank its directors’ pay by almost 35 percent in 2012 as profits fell, with Chairman Emilio Botin taking one of the bigger cuts in remuneration among top executives.

 Botin, 79, still earned just over 3 million euros ($4 million) for last year, including bonuses in cash and shares of 1.4 million euros, some of which is deferred.